MrPilotMan/Burst-Paper-Wallet/README.md

 ### Required
 * Python 3.7
-* Requests
+* Pyburstlib
 * Pyqrcodes
 * pypng
 * Pillow
-* A local Burst wallet running

 ### Expected results
-Ran from the command line, BurstPaperWallet will generate and print out a new accounts passphrase, private key, public key reed solomon address, and numeric account id.
+Ran from the command line, BurstPaperWallet will generate and print out a new accounts passphrase, private key, public key, reed solomon address, and numeric account id.

-It will also create 2 png QR codes in the same directory as main.py, one for the passphrase and another for the rs address.
+It will also create 2 png QR codes in the same directory as main.py, one for the passphrase and another for the reed solomon address.

-Finally, a popup with the assembled paper wallet will pop up.
+Finally, a popup with the assembled paper wallet will appear.
 From here you can either save the image to your disk, or directly print.

 ### To test
 1. Make sure you have python 3.7 installed
-2. Download BursPaperWallet folder
+2. Download BurstPaperWallet folder
-3. `pip3 install requests`
+3. `pip3 install pyburstlib`
 4. `pip3 install pyqrcodes`
 5. `pip3 install pypng`
 6. `pip3 install Pillow`
 7. `python3 main.py`

 ### To do (in order)
-* Support for entering preexisting wallets
+* Pre-existing wallets
+* Allow user to auto-initialize the new account
 * Account Migration
 * Vanity Addresses
 * GUI